robinmanuelthiel/iotworkshop/README.md

 ![Header](/Misc/header.jpg)

-# Windows 10 IoT Core Workshop (work in progress)
+# Windows 10 IoT Core Workshop (in progress)
-Coming soon...
+This workshop is still in progress...

 ## Prerequisites
 **Mandatory**